HarvestHub/GardenHub/README.md

 [Read the full documentation on Read the Docs.](https://gardenhub.readthedocs.io/en/latest/)

-## WIP

-GardenHub is a work in progress web application being developed in the open.
-It's licensed under AGPL-3.0+ and written in Python using the Django framework.
-You can preview our work on the [demo site](http://gardenhub.candlewaster.co/), but keep in mind that it will change dramatically.

-Eventually, the inner-workings of this project will be documented in detail.
-We're making an effort to self-document the code, so take a look.
-You're welcome to chat with us by opening a GitHub issue.
-GardenHub is a project by HarvestHub, and it's being developed by Candlewaster.

 ## Local development

 GardenHub provides a script called `dev.sh` to make local development easy.
 As long as you have [Docker](https://www.docker.com/) installed, you do not need Python, Django, Postgres, or anything else running on your computer for local development with `dev.sh`.
 This is because `dev.sh` automatically configures a local development environment with Docker containers where all of that is already installed.